 It’s a win win win because I learn more, you (hopefully) learn more, and we can all be better plant people.

-Today I’m going to share everything I know about Chinese Money plant – also known as Pilea peperomioides, panckae plant, UFO plant, missionary plant and lefse plant.
+Today I’m going to share everything I know about Pilea plant – also known as Pilea peperomioides, panckae plant, UFO plant, Chinese Money plant, missionary plant and lefse plant.
 I love all the crazy plant names!

 I’m newer to this plant so I’m still learning things.
 Admittedly, my plant does not look as happy and healthy as it should so doing the research for today’s post was very valuable for me!